tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.GotColData"} GotColData(*colDataList*{:.list})
 : After calling the ReadCol method, the data in the column will be stored as a list of text values in `colDataList`.

+{:id="GoogleSheets.GotQueryResult"} GotQueryResult(*response*{:.list})
+: The result of the GetRowsWithQuery call.
+The response is a list of lists, similar to the result of GetRange.

 {:id="GoogleSheets.GotRangeData"} GotRangeData(*rangeData*{:.list})
 : After calling the ReadRange method, the data in the range will be stored as a list of rows, where every row is another list of text, in `rangeData`.

 {:id="GoogleSheets.GotRowData"} GotRowData(*rowDataList*{:.list})
 : After calling the ReadRow method, the data in the row will be stored as a list of text values in rowDataList.

-{:id="GoogleSheets.GotRowsWithQuery"} GotRowsWithQuery(*response*{:.text})
-: The result of the GetRowsWithQuery call.
-The response is a csv, which will need to be parsed with the 'list from csv table' block.

 {:id="GoogleSheets.GotSheetData"} GotSheetData(*sheetData*{:.list})
 : After calling the ReadSheet method, the data in the range will be stored as a list of rows, where every row is another list of text, in `sheetData`.